 The basic rule in Texas is that a person has two years from the date a will is admitted to probate to contest it.
-That seems simple enough but the probate limits are not so simple.
+That seems simple enough, but the probate limits are not so simple.
 For instance, the proponent of the Texas will has four years after the death of the testator to file the will for probate.
 If the proponent files the Texas will just before the four years is up, the contestant will have two years after that to contest the will (six years after the death of the testator!)
 To complicate matters even more, a person who is not at fault can file a will more than four years after the death of the testator.
 “Not at fault” usually means that the person who files the Texas will for probate after four years did not know about the will during the four years after the testator’s death but found it later.
-If a person knows about the will and just doesn’t file it, he is usually at fault and can’t file it after four years elapses.
+If a person knows about the will and just doesn’t file it, he is usually at fault and can’t file it after four years elapse.
 As with all rules, there are exceptions.
 If the person knew about the will but was told by his lawyer that he didn’t need to file it, he may not be at fault and may be able to file the will after four years.
-In any event, the contestant can challenge the will within two years of the date that it was admitted to probate, when ever that date is.
+In any event, the contestant can challenge the will within two years of the date that it was admitted to probate whenever that date is.
 Probate limits in Texas are complicated!

 Minors have two years from the time they reach their majority to file a will contest in Texas.
 Probate limits in Texas are complicated!
 There is a 2018 case where the children were minors when their father died.
 The Administrator of the estate, took all of the money and didn’t tell anyone.
 When each child turned 18, the Administrator gave them a check for around $25,000.
 The estate was worth over $250,000.
 The children had all been raised in foster care and were unaware of their rights.
 More than four years later, the children finally hired an attorney and sued the Administrator.
 The Administrator said he had destroyed all the records and didn’t remember what was in the estate.
-The Adminsitrator asked the court to dismiss the claim because of the statute of limitations.
+The Administrator asked the court to dismiss the claim because of the statute of limitations.
 The court did dismiss the claims.
 The dismissal was upheld by the court of appeals.
 So remember, time matters!
 571/324.

 If a person finds a will dated earlier than the will that is filed for probate and thinks that the earlier will is the true last will of the testator, he has two years from the date that the later will was admitted to probate to file the earlier will for probate.
-This operates as a contest of the later will.
+This operates as a contest of the latter will.
 If a person finds a later will than the one admitted to probate, he has four years after the death of the testator to file the will for probate.
-Filing a later will executed after the earlier will that has been admitted to probate, may not be considered a “contest” and may not be governed by the Texas two year statute of limitation for will contest.
-The later will can be filed within four years of the testator’s death or later if the person filing the will is not at fault.
+Filing a later will executed after the earlier will that has been admitted to probate may not be considered a “contest” and may not be governed by the Texas two-year statute of limitation for will contest.
+The latter will can be filed within four years of the testator’s death or later if the person filing the will is not at fault.
 Probate limits in Texas are complicated!
 (Compare 322 S.W.3d 361 with 577 S.W.2d 748.)

 As stated above, the statute of limitations is complicated.
 If you are concerned about the time, you should contact an attorney as soon as possible.